What a year of travel it’s been! Seven countries, three continents, and eight American states.

 It will definitely take a second trip there to take everything in and explore more of the city, but the first 24 hours was a huge shock to the system as it was nothing like I had ever experienced before.

-5. An incredible trip to Scandinavia through the Norwegian Fjords
+5. An Incredible Trip to Scandinavia Through the Norwegian Fjords

 Another bucket-list moment was sailing through the Norwegian Fjords in April of this year.
-Having loved Copenhagen in 2022, I wanted to come back to Scandinavia and explore more of it.
+Having loved visiting Copenhagen in 2022, I wanted to come back to Scandinavia and explore more of it.

 A lesser known place in Norway is the city of Bergen.
 Although the second-largest city after Oslo, not many people have heard of it.